learnovate25-code/EE200-Signal_Systems_and_Networks/README.md

 ### Objective

-Study the frequency characteristics of images using the 2D Fourier Transform and construct hybrid images by combining low-frequency information from one image with high-frequency information from another.
+Study the frequency characteristics of images using the 2D Fourier Transform and construct hybrid images by combining the low-frequency information of one image with the high-frequency details of another.

 ### Key Features

-- 2D FFT computation
+- 2D Fourier Transform (FFT)
-- Magnitude spectrum visualization
-- dB spectrum visualization
+- Magnitude and dB spectrum visualization
-- FFT spectrum centering
+- Spectrum centering using `fftshift`
 - Rotation analysis
 - Hybrid image generation
-- Gaussian Low-pass filtering
+- Gaussian low-pass and high-pass filtering
-- High-pass filtering
 - Transfer function visualization

+### Results

+- Successfully computed and visualized the 2D Fourier magnitude spectra in both centered and non-centered forms.
+- Verified that rotating an image by 90° results in an equivalent rotation of its frequency spectrum while preserving the spectral energy distribution.
+- Generated a hybrid image by combining the low-frequency structure of one image with the high-frequency details of another.
+- Visualized Gaussian low-pass, high-pass, and combined transfer functions to demonstrate the frequency mixing process.

-### Techniques Used
+### Conclusion

-- NumPy FFT
-- OpenCV
-- Gaussian Filtering
-- Frequency-domain image processing
-- Matplotlib visualization
+This experiment demonstrated how the 2D Fourier Transform can be used to analyze and manipulate image frequencies.
+By separating and combining different frequency components, a hybrid image was created whose appearance changes with viewing distance, illustrating the role of spatial frequencies in human visual perception.

 ---